Top Tips for Choosing a Vinyl Deck Railing

 Manufactured Vinyl Deck Railings vs. Natural Materials

-Your first major decision is which material you’ll use for your vinyl deck railings – whether manufactured or natural.
+Your first major decision is which material you’ll use for your deck railings.
 Manufactured vinyl deck railings are becoming more and more popular, as they offer a variety of shapes, sizes, and colors.
-They are easy to clean, are more durable, and generally are more affordable than railings made from natural materials.
+They are easy to clean, durable, and generally are more affordable than railings made from natural materials.

 Choosing a Railing Type for your Vinyl Deck

 What type of railing should you choose?
-Here’s a rundown of the common types of railings that are use with vinyl decking and their benefits:
+Here’s a rundown of the common types of railings that are typically used with vinyl decking and their benefits: